-The Investigating Committee (IC) considers fitness to practise cases in private and will make a decision as to whether or not there is a case for the registrant to answer.
+The Investigating Committee (IC) considers cases in private and will make a decision as to whether or not there is a case for the registrant to answer.
 These decisions are made in private and will not be published.

 Interim Order Hearings